-Once domesticated, Reindeer were used to pull the heaviest loads, while the Huskies were bred for their endurance and agility this resulted in a dog that can pull light loads farther and faster than any other breed on a very small amount of food in the most extreme conditions on earth.
+Once domesticated, Reindeer were used to pull the heaviest loads, while they were bred for their endurance and agility this resulted in a dog that can pull light loads farther and faster than any other breed on a very small amount of dog food in the most extreme conditions on earth.

 After becoming lost on the ice Balto saved the team from certain death by picking up the trail in a severe blizzard and bringing the valuable medicine home to Nome.
 A statue of Balto still stands today in New York's Central Park.
 An annual race the Iditarod began in 1973 and continues today along the same route.
 It is Alaska's most famous sporting event with around 50 mushers and up to a 1000 dogs taking part.

-Huskies were also used during the second world war, hauling goods in harsh conditions over rough terrain and for search and rescue.
-Chips a Siberian Husky cross was the first Military working dog to be shipped overseas becoming the most decorated war dog receiving the Silver Star and Purple Heart.
+Also used during the second world war, hauling goods in harsh conditions over rough terrain and for search and rescue.
+Chips a Siberian cross was the first Military working dog to be shipped overseas becoming the most decorated war dog receiving the Silver Star and Purple Heart.
 His memory lives on today in a book and film portraying his story.

-In the 1990s a lady called Bree Normandin began selectively breeding the smallest standard sized Huskies and developed a miniature Siberian Husky, mainly found in the USA these smaller versions are more manageable but still retain the personality and stunning looks of bigger Sibes.
-Today Huskies are one of the most popular dog breeds with many celebrity owners including Ben Stiller, Miley Cyrus, Tayler Lautner and Rita Ora who has a pure white Sibe called Bowie.
+In the 1990s a lady called Bree Normandin began selectively breeding the smallest standard sized Huskies and developed a miniature Siberian Husky dog breed, mainly found in the USA these smaller versions are more manageable but still retain the personality and stunning looks of bigger Sibes.
+Today they are one of the most popular dog breeds with many celebrity owners including Ben Stiller, Miley Cyrus, Tayler Lautner and Rita Ora who has a pure white Sibe called Bowie.

-Siberian Huskies are an extremely energetic working breed so if you are looking for a pet to curl up on the couch watching a box-set with they are not the breed for you.
-They are intelligent but not as eager to please or loyal as many breeds and many have an independent stubborn streak making them challenging to train.
+These Siberian dogs are an extremely energetic working breed so if you are looking for a pet to curl up on the couch watching a box-set with they are not the breed for you.
+They are intelligent but not as eager to please or loyal as many dog breeds and many have an independent stubborn streak making them challenging to train.

-They each have their own personality and are gentle, loving and full of beans making them perfect for active households with children.
+Eash Siberian has their own personality and are gentle, loving and full of beans making them perfect for active households with children.
 They rarely bark and are very friendly with all humans so make terrible guard dogs.
 They require lots of mental and physical stimulation and if they don't get it are renowned for being very destructive especially when left alone for long periods.
-They love to chew and dig so say goodbye to your flower beds if you have a Husky for a pet.
+A Siberian Husky loves to chew and dig so say goodbye to your flower beds if you have a Husky for a pet.

 They are also brilliant escape artists, the dog-world equivalent of Houdini so a high fence buried underground is a must, otherwise they will wander.
 Coming from an environment where it was the survival of the fittest they are notorious counter-surfers and dustbin destroyers.
-They also have a strong hunting instinct and will catch and kill smaller animals so should not be let off the lead because if your four-legged friend sees a squirrel he will be gone and whether or not he comes back is down to how he feels at that time, not how well you have practiced recall.
+A Siberian has a strong hunting instinct and will catch and kill smaller animals so should not be let off the lead because if your four-legged friend sees a squirrel he will be gone and whether or not he comes back is down to how he feels at that time, not how well you have practiced recall.

 Despite their heavy shedding (You will never wear black again) Sibes are clean dogs and give off very little doggy odour.
-Unfortunately, many people buy Huskies purely for their looks and cannot cope with their challenging behaviour, resulting in an increase of the breed in rescue centres.
-They are playful, affectionate, tough and self-sufficient and for the right family make a great companion.
+Unfortunately, many people buy this breed purely for their looks and cannot cope with their challenging behaviour, resulting in an increase of the breed in rescue centres.
+A Siberian is playful, affectionate, tough and self-sufficient and for the right family make a great companion.

 Although they may look similar, there are many differences between the Siberian Husky and the Alaskan Malamute.
 Both pure-bred dogs, the Husky is much smaller and built for speed while the Malamute is the largest of the sled-dogs and built for endurance.
 They have other physical differences Malamutes only have brown eyes, their ears are set much farther apart and their coat can be either standard, long or wooly.

-An Alaskan Malamute will cost more as a puppy with Siberian Husky prices being around £200-£500 cheaper they will also be more expensive to keep, although they are both generally healthy breeds the Malamute being larger can be prone to joint problems like Hip Dysplasia which is rare in Siberian Huskies.
+An Alaskan Malamute will cost more as a puppy with a Siberian price being around £200-£500 cheaper they will also be more expensive to keep, although they are both generally healthy breeds the Malamute being larger can be prone to joint problems like Hip Dysplasia which is rare in Siberian Huskies.

 More than most breeds, it is essential to conduct extensive research before buying or adopting a Siberian Husky.
-Before you sit down and type into Google "Siberian Husky puppies for sale near me?"
-It is recommended you visit races, shows and talk to breeders and owners, perhaps fostering one first to see how you get on.
+Before you sit down and type into Google "Siberian puppies" It is recommended you visit races, shows and talk to breeders and owners, perhaps fostering one first to see how you get on.
 Ask yourself: